google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 +  Playback controls.
 We get those for free by virtue of using the HTML5 `<audio>` and `<video>` elements.
-+  For the sake of clarity, the example code has nothing in the way of error handling.
++  Error handling for the sake of simplicyt and clarity.

 ## Attach a MediaSource instance to a media element

 As with many things in web development these days, you start with feature detection.
 Next, get a media element, either an `<audio>` or `<video>` element.
-Finally create an instance of MediaSource.
+Finally create an instance of `MediaSource`.
 It gets turned into a URL and passed to the media element's source attribute.

     var vidElement = document.querySelector('video');